nokafor/office-js-docs/README.md

                    // do something
 	}
 ```
+### Outlook
+For Outlook, please consider using `Office.context.mailbox.diagnostics` object to get related information.

 ### Platform
 Returns the platform in which the add-in is running.
 This could be accessed using: